jtue/COSC401_KotlinApplication/README.md

 Use Flutter/Kivy to design UI

 Connect app to server.
-Use MongoDB for menu database
+Use MongoDB for menu/customer/whatever we need database

 ## Furthest
 Populate database with fake users